 I will post more about helping your child next week as this topic is so extensive.
 Remember this is a lot of information to take in so read this a few times, make notes for yourself and keep a copy of it handy.
 I always found it useful to keep notes together in one folder about dyslexia so I could refer back over the years.

-Don't forget to seek help for you and your child.
+Don’t forget to seek help for you and your child if you need it, the cost of any disability is high on the family as a whole.
 It takes courage to ask for help.

 If anyone needs advice or help please call our office on 0894373641 or email us at DeborahByrne48@gmail.com